 Success in the kitchen makes for success on the field of battle!

-The biggest lesson I have learned from devoting my life to the fitness industry and helping gothers achieve their goals is this:
+The biggest lesson I have learned from devoting my life to the fitness industry and helping others achieve their goals is this:

-A rock=solid nutritional plan is important for achieving success and vital to maintaining success.
+A rock-solid nutritional plan is essential for achieving success and vital to maintaining success.
 I use the best!
 This wheel has already been invented.
 Find out what it is… get my nutrition!

 Other Wellness Dimensions

-- Intellectual Wellness = the involvement in creative and mentally-stimulating activities.
-It encourages learning and exploration and living in your curiosity.
+- Intellectual Wellness = the involvement in creative and mentally stimulating activities.
+It encourages learning, exploration and living in your curiosity.

-- Environmental Wellness = is all about the people, places, attitudes, and ideas that we surround ourselves with as well as the harmony we feel with the earthy.
+- Environmental Wellness = is all about the people, places, attitudes, and ideas that we surround ourselves with as well as the harmony we feel with the earth.

 - Occupational wellness = comes from the personal satisfaction of your work life.